David-H-bit/PomoTech/README.md

 - Dynamic background colors based on active mode
 - Modal interface for adding new tasks
 - Input validation
+- Task editing and deletion
+- Pomodoro completion tracking
+- Preferences tab

 ### Work in Progress
 This project is a work in progress and is not done yet, here are some of the missing parts:
-- Preferences and Settings route not implemented
+- Settings route not implemented
-- Task editing and deletion
-- Pomodoro completion tracking
 - Responsive design
 - Additional quality-of-life improvements